 Program Level Learning Outcomes:

-Upon completion of the Master’s Degree Programme in Peace, Mediation, and Conflict Research, the student:
+Upon completion of the Master’s Programme in Peace, Mediation and Conflict Research, the student:

-- is able to assume active roles to recognize, analyze, and resolve global and local challenges and to become a proactive contributor to a more peaceful, tolerant, inclusive, and secure world.
+- is able to assume active roles to recognise, analyse and resolve global challenges and to become a proactive contributor to a more peaceful, tolerant, inclusive and secure world.

-- possesses an interdisciplinary understanding of the short and long term consequences of conflicts.
+- has gained interdisciplinary understanding of the short- and long-term consequences of conflicts.

-- learns to understand the preconditions for conflict transformation, conflict prevention, and peace in local as well as in global contexts.
+- has learned to understand the preconditions for conflict transformation, conflict resolution and peace in local as well as in international and global contexts.

 Programme structure (120 ECTS):

 – Advanced Studies in Peace Mediation and Conflict Research 90 credits (including Master’s Thesis and Thesis Seminar 40 credits)

 – Joint studies 17-22 credits